cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 [^status]

 [^status]:
-    This pull request based on –14 attempts to pick up the results of the 2025-04-16 CBOR interim meeting by documenting the "radical" set of proposals.
+    This revision -15 is intended to serve as the input for the 2025-05-14 CBOR interim meeting; it still has the tunables A/B/C to be tuned.

 --- middle